MicrosoftDocs/EdgeEnterprise/edgeenterprise/microsoft-edge-policies.md

 Default setting:  Disabled or not configured.

+Policy options mapping:

-* 0 = Microsoft News feed experience
+* News (0) = Microsoft News feed experience

-* 1 = Office 365 feed experience
+* Office (1) = Office 365 feed experience

+Use the preceding information when configuring this policy.

   #### Supported features:
   - Can be mandatory: Yes